rwblokzijl/Msc-thesis-EuroToken/thesis.md

 to register their identity with their validator.
 The validator would sign a statement that the identity of the sender is known and that they will take legal action in the event of a double spend.
-This then optionally allows the validator to accept the risk of the double spend.
-The validator would then sign a transaction with the receiver to invalidate the funds from the sender, and transfer them from the validator.
+This then optionally allows the validator to accept the risk of double spending.
+In the case of a double spend the validator would sign a special statement with the receiver, that invalidates the double-spent transaction, but transfers and finalises the funds from the validator instead.
 The validator will then pursue legal action against the sender for fraud.

-In the meantime the validator could not allowing the sender to perform online transactions and checkpoints until they first settle the double spent funds.
+In the meantime the validator could block the sender to perform online transactions and checkpoints until they first settle the double spent funds.
-The details of what is both technically and legally possible here is a good candidate for future research.
+The details of what is both technically and legally possible here is a good subject for future research.

 ## Regulation of validators

+One could argue that system hasn't solved the issues of transaction finality and double-spending, and that we only defer the problem to a different point.
+It is entirely conceivable that trusted validators could cheat by allowing certain wallets to double-spend.
+To add to this, using the checkpoint functionality a validator can specify a higher spendable balance than is actually logged in the chain.

+However, when comparing our system to the current way private institutions are regulated, the blockchain structure of transaction can provide a powerful method of maintaining the integrity of the institutions.
+While we cannot prevent fraud at the institutional level, we do provide an option for detection to allow for regulation.

+In order for a regulator to check that a validator has done their job with integrity, they need to be sure of 2 things:

+1. That all "statements" have been made consistently with the rules of the network.
+2. That no other "statements" have been hidden from the regulator.

+"Statements" in this context, describe anything that the rest of the network puts their trust in.
+These are:

+1. Finality statements
+2. Checkpoints

+Both of these statements are created in the form of "accepting blocks" and are stored by users and their validators with an associated hash.
+We now propose a two round system for validating all transactions within a given time period.
+In round one, we validate that all statements have been made correctly and publicly store the hashes.
+In the second round, once we have the hashes of all statements available, we validate that all statements from other validators exist.

+In the first round all information in the database of the validator is processed for consistency.
+Since all statements by the validator are made in the form of blocks in their personal blockchain, they have an explicit order.
+The blocks of the validator, together with the blocks of all the users the validator is responsible for, are processed in the same way as the validator was responsible for processing them.
+This step in the process ensures that all statements are made correctly.

+In the second round, we ensure that there is no statement withheld by the validator.
+This is done by publicly publishing a signed list of the hashes of all statements made by the validator.
+This allows regulators to cross-check that all inter-validator statements have been reviewed by a validator.
+To make this step more efficient, we propose that when checking a validators consistency, regulators generate a list of statements for each distinct validator to increase the efficiency of distributing these hashes to relevant parties.

+A possibility also exists to allow the public access to these records to ensure the integrity of their institutions.

 # Implementation